li199603/easy_gaussian_splatting/README.md

 # Easy Gaussian Splatting
-Gaussian Splatting implementation based on [gsplat](https://github.com/nerfstudio-project/gsplat).
-Easier to install and use than the [official implementation](https://github.com/graphdeco-inria/gaussian-splatting).
+[Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting) implementation based on [gsplat](https://github.com/nerfstudio-project/gsplat).
+Easy to install and use.

 ## Setup
 You need to install pytorch first.
 We run the project in python3.10 + pytroch2.1 + cuda11.8 environment.
 But the project is not strict about which version to rely on.